-Meet biodiversity net gain requirements for development
+Comply with biodiversity net gain for development in England

 How to comply with mandatory 10% biodiversity net gain (BNG) requirements when developing land in England.
 Covers the statutory biodiversity metric, delivery options, habitat management plans, and protected species obligations.